-Joshua vs Povetkin: Early booking lines are open for the Wembley Stadium heavyweight showdown
+Joshua vs Povetkin: Booking lines open for Wembley Stadium heavyweight showdown

 To book online, go to my.sky.com/orderboxoffice/

-There is no surcharge for online bookings.
+There is no surcharge for online bookings

 To watch online, go to skysports.com/boxofficelive